Family Sunday Drives: Upper Blue Mountains

 For something less luxurious, Bakery Patisserie Schwarz in Wentworth Falls is a quaint little bakery perfect for ordering some nibbles for a picnic at the nearby Wentworth Falls Lake, or for just having a quick bite in between adventures.

 If you’re planning on making the Upper Blue Mountains a weekender, there are plenty of options.
-If you’re looking for a family-friendly hotel, look no further than the Fairmont Resort Blue Mountains in the gorgeous Leura. ellaslist was lucky enough to try it out recently.
+If you’re looking for a family-friendly hotel, look no further than the Fairmont Resort Blue Mountains (pictured above) in the picturesque Leura, complete with a garden maze and a hop-on kids train! ellaslist was lucky enough to try it out recently.
 Alternative, seek out your home-from-home on AirBnB or Stayz.

 Reviews get lonely too